ilentt/xmldata/XML_folder_to_product.md

 ![place holder](https://i.imgur.com/x64uxb1.png)

 **Step 2:**  Define the xml query select attribute of product in `datafile.xml`, in this case you will select image of fruit from datasource `fruit.xml` <br/>
-1. In `Place Holder Values` panel open script editor
+1. In `Place Holder Values` panel open script editor at `load: 200` you have define in previous step
+2. Write xml query

 # x.
 Find statement